 5. Mix florals and graphic prints

 Teaming beautiful blooms and geometric motifs needn’t be a puzzle.
-A tops tip for mixing pattern and prints in interior is to look for patterns featuring the same range of colours and they’ll work together a treat.
+A tops tip for mixing pattern and prints in interior is to look for patterns featuring the same range of colors and they’ll work together a treat.

 You can find your own design combinations or – even easier – look within an individual collection from a fabric house, as the different designs within it are made to look good together.
 Find similar striped wallpapers from Farrow & Ball at Wallpaper Direct